 Also known as the valley of the glaciers lake, Langtang Valley shows for some of the most beautiful mountain glaciers around.
 Similarly, this region some of the friendliest villages in the entire area.
 Culturally rich villages are easy to divulge into.
 Together with the beautiful flora and fauna, we trek into the Grand Langtang valley surround by the famous Langtang Lirung(7,234m), Dorje Lakpa(6,966m) and Naya Kanga Ri(5,846m).
 Kyanjin Gompa(3,860m) is one of the villages in the area famous for the monastery and beautiful prayer flags.
 Tserko Ri(5,033m) is another highlight of this trek and trekker can explore this beautiful mountain.
 The view atop this rock is absolutely fantastic with the all-round view of the nearby peaks.

 High Altitude Sherpa Trek has tailored this trek so that every Trekker can enjoy the glamorous view of the mountains and the pastures, hills and the rocky terrains without worrying about food, accommodation, and luggage.
+The trek would take somewhere around 15 days.
 This trek is relatively easy, not requiring much physical fitness and stamina.
 Novice trekkers may find this even more enjoyable due to its sheer beauty and landscape accustomed to the difficulty.

 BEST SESSION TO VISIT NEPAL